Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation: Introduction

 Based on the above analysis, we find that the CNN and Transformer networks have their different strengths on different crowd densities regions.
 The CNN based method could localize and count each person precisely in the low density regions since they concentrate on the local pixel correlation.
 However, its reliability degenerates in crowded regions due to the inaccuracy of regional density information perception.
 The Transformer based approach is preferred for congested scenes.
 Without localization information for each target, applying them to sparse scenes may lead to wrong estimation.
 Motivated by this understanding, we propose a novel crowd counting framework named CNN and Transformer Adaptive Selection Network (CTASNet), which is capable of adaptively locating the target in the low density regions and perceiving the crowd density in the high density regions.

-To be specific, for a given image, the CTASNet first generates two kinds of crowd densities maps through CNN and Transformer network, respectively.
+To be specific, for a given image, the CTASNet first generates two kinds of crowd density maps through CNN and Transformer networks, respectively.
 To adaptively decide the different counting modes for the sparse and dense regions, a density guided Adaptive Selection Module (ASM) is proposed to obtain the final prediction through automatically selecting CNN/Transformer estimations in low/high density regions, respectively.
-Note that the point annotation is widely adopted in crowd datasets, which is sparse and could only occupy a pixel of the entire human heads.
+Note that point annotation is widely adopted in crowd datasets, which is sparse and could only occupy a pixel of the entire human head.
 There are unavoidable annotation errors.
-To alleviate this issue, we design a transport cost function based correntropy \cite{Correntropy-1} in optimal transport framework which could explicitly tolerate the annotation errors.
+To alleviate this issue, we design a transport cost function based on correntropy \cite{Correntropy-1} in an optimal transport framework that could explicitly tolerate the annotation errors.

 In summary, we make the following contributions: \begin{itemize}